Saturday, October 31, 2020

 (Joseph MacRae, published in Come to the Table: Recipes for Loving and Serving, edited by Ched Johnson and Nancy Collins-Warner, Monastery of Saint Gertrude, Cottonwood, Idaho, 2021.
 Originally written October 31, 2020, eve of All Saints' Day, prompted by the Abbey of the Arts retreat Listening at the Threshhold: Voices of Saints and Ancestors)

-A rural Oregonian and devotee of Monastery of St. Gertrude's workshops, Joseph MacRae is a former logger-forest tech-fishery-tech-seaman-farmer.
-His heart has never quite left the primordial Alaskan bush which weaves its way into his poetry.
+A rural Oregonian, Joseph MacRae is a former logger-forest tech-fishery-tech-seaman-farmer.
+His heart has never quite left the primordial Alaskan bush, which weaves its way into his poetry.
 Part bear, he's been known to say, "it's not a table without honey".
-(Those sticky paw prints through the kitchen though, they're from somebody else.)
+(Those sticky paw prints through the kitchen though, they're not from him.)

 Nothing ever tasted so good!
 "It will soothe your throat", she'd say.
 And it did!
 Of course today they tell us differently, that milk makes respiratory issues worse.
 Glad my grandmother Oza never heared this.
 Think I'll pretend I didn't hear it either.
 Now if you'll excuse me, I have some toast on the fry...